Dengue Fever – Symptoms and Prevention

 "I have always said, that the reduction of cases at par and is proportional to the participation of the community, as a community and private institutions become involved it decrease dengue cases by the same proportion." said Garcia, Federal Minister of Health.

 Local health officials announced that the number of new cases in the last week dropped dramatically over the previous week.
 But they also advised that the cooler weather will not end the out break, as Baja California Sur never receives a 'killing frost' to eliminate the mosquito population. what is happening is that since the end of the rainy season, breeding grounds for the mosquito are drying up.

 Although Dengue is a very 'uncomfortable' thing to have, it is less fatal than even common influenza.
-There have been no deaths attributed to the disease in Baja California Sur during this outbreak.
+There were no deaths attributed to the disease in Baja California Sur during the 2014 outbreak.

 The total number of cases reported in Baja California Sur since the beginning of the outbreak in July 2014 stands at 4270.
 Of all the reported cases only 91 have shown symptoms of the most aggressive and painful version, Hemorrhagic Fever.